sayeemabdullah/CSS-Cribsheet/README.md

 ## Embed With Google Maps

-Putting a map of a pace is easier than we think all we just need is to go to the google map and search for the place.
+Putting a map of a place is easier than we think all we just need is to go to the [**google map**](https://www.google.com/maps) and search for the place.
 After that there we will find a **share** option and after pressing it we will find **Embed a map**.
 From there all we have to do is copy the HTML and put it in our code.

 ___